 Aging Mastery Program – Mastering the Skills to Navigate and Overcome the Challenges of Life in Old Age

 The Aging Mastery Program® combines evidence-informed knowledge sharing with goal-setting and feedback routines, daily practices, peer support, and small rewards.
 Classes are led by expert speakers who help participants gain the skills and tools they need to manage their health, remain economically secure, and contribute actively in society.
-The goal of the 10 core classes is to provide participants with an overview of the challenges encountered while navigating life in old age and offer support to master new skills.
+The goal of the 10 core classes, covered in 5 weeks, is to provide participants with an overview of the challenges encountered while navigating life in old age and offer support to master new skills.
 The 10 core classes are listed below:

 Navigating Longer Lives: The Basics of Aging Mastery